Are you looking for information on how to open a cannabis dispensary in Minnesota?

 The application fee costs $20,000 and the annual license fee is estimated to be in the region of $75,000 to $100,000.

 According to state law, medicinal cannabis must be tested for content, contaminants, and consistency by third-party laboratories that have been approved by the state’s commissioner.
 Applications for laboratory licenses are currently open.

 To thoroughly evaluate applying laboratories, the testing process is divided into three parts:

 Visit Medical Cannabis Laboratory Application Process and Forms for additional information.

 As previously stated, HF600, a bill to legalize marijuana in the state of Minnesota was passed by the Minnesota House of Representatives.
 Although the bill is dead, here’s what it would have accomplished:

-HF100, a bill waiting for the Governor’s signature, holds the potential to legalize cannabis in Minnesota.
-Here are the key provisions outlined in the final marijuana legalization bill:
+Here are the key provisions outlined in the final marijuana legalization bill HF100:

-If HF 100 is enacted, the establishment of the Office of Cannabis Management (OCM) will occur to regulate the market and grant cannabis business licenses.
+Under HF 100, the establishment of the Office of Cannabis Management (OCM) will occur to regulate the market and grant cannabis business licenses.
 The issuance of licenses and commencement of sales are anticipated to take 12-18 months.

 To obtain a cannabis business license, the applicant must meet the following requirements:

 HF100 will establish 16 license categories, encompassing a wide range of operations including: